1982 All-Ireland Senior Football Championship final: Match

 The 1982 Offaly team had five sets of brothers: the Lowrys (Mick, Seán and Brendan), the Fitzgeralds (Mick and Pat), the Darbys (Séamus and Stephen) and two sets of Connors brothers (Liam and Thomas, Matt and Richie).

+This year's final was played on 19 September.

 Kerry had a one-point lead in the second half when referee P. J. McGrath awarded a penalty against Offaly.
 Mikey Sheehy stepped up to take the spot kick.
 He was facing the Canal End of Croke Park.
 Sheehy had been having a poor game, unable to detach himself from the attention of Mick Fitzgerald.
 Offaly goalkeeper Martin Furlong, playing his 56th championship match for his county, yelled at the Offaly backs to pay heed to a possible rebound.
 Furlong met Sheehy's strike, a ball hit about four feet high, with the palm of his hand.
 Pat Fitzgerald collected the rebound.
 Offaly were away, and Johnny Mooney scored a point to bring the teams level.

 Soon, though, Kerry acquired a four-point lead.
 Offaly kept with Kerry, however.
 Eugene McGee and his selectors opted to send Séamus Darby onto the field of play as a substitute, with instructions to stay forward and try for a goal.
 Darby arrived onto the field as a replacement for John Guinan with seven minutes left to play.
 Kerry were winning by two points with two minutes to go.
 Eoin Liston conceded a free after knocking over Pat Fitzgerald in the middle of the field.
 Darby got behind his marker Tommy Doyle and caught a "high, lobbing, dropping ball".
 He struck the ball with his left foot past the hapless Charlie Nelligan into the goalkeeper's top left corner, scoring one of the most famous goals of all time.
 It was his only kick of the match.

 The referee played 45 seconds of additional time.
 Tom Spillane ran along the Hogan Stand side of Croke Park only to lose the ball to Seán Lowry.
 Furlong ran to gather the ball and sent a handpass in the direction of Brendan Lowry.
 Sheehy got the ball instead, sending it across Furlong's goal.
 Seán Lowry, beneath it, awaited its descent.
 He later said: "I remember thinking if I catch it over my head and the Bomber [Liston] comes in and drives it into the back of the net, it's all for nothing.
 Imagine all these things came into my head.
 I was catching it in my chest and just then, when it was still a good bit up, 'You're on your own Jack', someone behind me shouted.
 Paudie Lynch was nearby.
 Never came.
 Never jumped.
 Eoin Liston could have got there no problem.
 They were just shell shocked".
 Seán Lowry caught the ball.
 The referee blew the final whistle, with Lowry still in possession.
 Offaly had won by a single point on a scoreline of 1–15 to 0–17.